 Subaru Outback manuals

-Subaru Outback: Cruise control
+Subaru Outback (BR): Cruise control

 Cruise control enables you to maintain a constant vehicle speed without holding your foot on the accelerator pedal and it is operative when the vehicle speed is 25 mph (40 km/h) or more.